The Christmas Record

 The Christmas Record is the eleventh studio album and first Christmas record by American country music group Little Big Town.
 It was released on October 4, 2024, through Capitol Nashville and was produced by Dave Cobb.
-The albums features cover versions of Christmas songs, as well as five original songs.
+The albums features cover versions of Christmas songs, as well as five original songs, including a new version of "Have Yourself a Merry Little Christmas" different from the version they released in 2011.

 Background and recording

 In March 2024, while appearing on CMT Hot 20 Little Big Town announced that they were in the process of recording a Christmas album.
 In September 2024, they officially announced the album and its lead single, "Christmas Night with You".

 The album was recorded in 2023, and most of it was recorded in Savannah, Georgia.

 Release and promotion

 The album was released by Capitol Nashville on October 4, 2024.
 To help promote the album, Little Big Town hosted NBC's Christmas at the Opry on December 16, 2024.